 - Piloting and/or documenting the success of promising organics diversion systems

-Our areas of geographic focus include the metropolitan areas where Global Green has offices: New York City, New Orleans, Washington DC, and Los Angeles.
+Our areas of geographic focus include the metropolitan areas where Global Green has offices: New York City, the San Francisco Bay Area, New Orleans, Washington DC, and Los Angeles.

 Global Green Presents at Northern California Recycling Association Annual Recycling Update Event